chenqi57/MMDS/README.md

 **M**odified **M**ulti-**D**imensional **S**caling Algorithm.

 ## Description
-This package is an implementation of \textbf{M}odified Multi-Dimensional Scaling Algorithm.
+This package is an implementation of Modified Multi-Dimensional Scaling Algorithm.

 ## Installation
 Install `MMDS` from GitHub: